dudeperf3ct/reliable-agentic-rag/README.md

 python agentic_rag/run.py data
 ```

+Running this command creates a `milvus.db` file that acts as a knowledge base.
 To know more about data pipeline, refer to the documentation on [Datapipeline](./docs/Datapipeline.md).

 > [!TIP]
 > The documentation for parameters that can be configuration as part of data pipeline [here](./docs/Datapipeline.md#configuration).